Enterprise Solutions [Go to GAT Labs for Education solutions here]

 4. Emails conveying URGENCY

-If you receive an email stuffed with urgent language such as “you’re account is being closed!”, “urgent action required!”, assume it’s spam.
+If you receive an email full of urgent language such as “you’re account is being closed!”, “urgent action required!”, assume it’s spam.

 This particular template attempts to provoke your sense of anxiety and urgency.
 Many victims end up being lured in by this language and divulging their sensitive information before coming to their senses and seeing the trap.